ambuj15/Bdd_with_Cucumber/RestApiTutorial.md

 * **_DELETE :_** Like its name, the Delete method deletes the server’s representations of resources through the specific URL.
 Additionally, just like the Get method, they do not have a request body.

 * **_OPTIONS :_** This is not a widely used method when compared to other ones.
 It returns data specifying the different methods and the operations supported by the server at the given URL.
 Moreover, it responds with an Allow header giving a list of the HTTP methods allowed for the resource.

+> Example : Filling a form.
+You filled a form using POST request and entered wrong age.
+Now if you want to change age it can be done in following ways:
+>
+> a) Using POST : But this will create a new entity again.
+>
+> b) Using PUT : This can be used where you will pass the whole request again with updated age.
+>
+>c) Using PATCH : This can directly update the age only without needing to pass whole request.
+>

 **What is the structure of an HTTP Request?
 The next step is to understand how an HTTP request looks like and how it is structured.
 An HTTP request consists of-